orlaqp/update-profile-ddd/README.md

 ### Commands Layer

-You can think of this layer as a description of what your code can do from a business perspective, remember that I mentioned above we are  using Domain Driven Design (DDD) so the classes in this layer should be a direct result of your/team conversion(s) with you domain expert(s).
+You can think of this layer as a description of what your code can do from a business perspective, remember that I mentioned above we are  using Domain Driven Design (DDD) so the classes in this layer should be a direct result of your/team conversation(s) with you domain expert(s).
 This file structure should be readable by developers and business people because just by looking at the file names should be enough to tell you what the commands is all about.
 Some people also use this layer as documentation and easily initiate new team members to the code.

 Now, let's see how we define a command: